utilmeta/utilmeta-py/docs/en/guide/api-route.md

 	user: UserAPI
 ```

-The API is mounted by declaring the type.
-In this example, we mount the Article API on the RootAPI `article` path and the User API on `user` the path, thus forming the following URL path
+The API is mounted by declaring the type annotation.
+In this example, we mount the `ArticleAPI` on the RootAPI's `article` path and the `UserAPI` on the `user` path, thus forming the following routes

 ```
 / ------------------ RootAPI